elithaxxor/SMB_PERSISTENCE-HASH/SMB_PERSISTANCE+HASHES/README.md

 # SMB Persistence and Hash Management

 This repository contains tools for managing SMB (Server Message Block) persistence and hash management, implemented in multiple programming languages for flexibility and different use cases.
+For instance, SMB  passwords are stored in a hashed smb db

 ## Features